 On the safety side, here’s what I’ve learned both from my own use and from community reports:

-Anyway, treat ripping tools like a personal backup solution, not a way to pirate or share content.
+Anyway, treat these tools as a personal offline viewing setup—not a way to upload or share content.
 If you stick to that principle, you’re far less likely to run into legal or accounting issues.

 Alright, enough talking.
 Let's move to the methods to rip Amazon Prime titles and start with a comprehensive sheet.
 Click on the name to check my detailed introduction.